burhanclkkl/burhanclkkl/README.md

 - 🔭 I’m currently working on ...
 C++, HTML, CSS, C#,
 - 🌱 I’m currently learning ...
-C#, Java, Paython
+C#, Java, Python
 - 👯 I’m looking to collaborate on ... xx
 - 🤔 I’m looking for help with ...
 C#,
 - 💬 Ask me about ...
 About everything